wp-plugins/custom-metadata/readme.txt

 = Object Types =

 The main idea behind this plugin is to have a single API to work with regardless of the object type.
-Currently, Custom Metadata Manager works with `user` and any built-in or custom post types, e.g. `post`, `page`, etc. Comments support will be added in the future.
+Currently, Custom Metadata Manager works with `user`, `comment` and any built-in or custom post types, e.g. `post`, `page`, etc.

 = Registering your fields =